Payroll can be complicated. Let’s make it less so. We answer some of the most common payroll questions so you don’t have to search for answers.

 7. When do I report payroll remittances to the CRA?

-You will need to send remittances to the CRA according to their submission schedule.
+If your payroll software doesn’t automatically submit remittances to the CRA on your behalf, you’ll need to send them to the CRA according to their submission schedule.
 The deadlines vary depending on your average monthly withholding amount.
 Penalties will incur for missed deadlines.

 8. Are taxable benefits subject to EI and CPP deductions?